-- our success in the marketing, sales, and distribution of the product along with our collaboration partner AstraZeneca; - our success in negotiating a cost effective reimbursed price with the government in China; - acceptance of roxadustat by state-owned and state-controlled hospitals, physicians, patients and the healthcare community; - acceptance of pricing and placement of roxadustat on China's Medical Insurance Catalogs.
-Refer to "Business Government Regulation Regulation in China"; - successfully establishing and maintaining commercial manufacturing with third parties;
+- our success in the marketing, sales, and distribution of the product along with our collaboration partner AstraZeneca; - our success in negotiating a cost-effective reimbursed price with the government in China; - acceptance of roxadustat by state-owned and state-controlled hospitals, physicians, patients and the healthcare community; - acceptance of pricing and placement of roxadustat on China's Medical Insurance Catalogs.
+Refer to "Business Government Regulation Regulation in China" in our annual report on Form 10-K for the year ended December 31, 2018; - successfully establishing and maintaining commercial manufacturing with third parties;

-- successfully manufacturing our drug substances and drug products through our subsidiary FibroGen (China) Medical Technology Development Co., Ltd. ("FibroGen Beijing"); - receiving market authorization for roxadustat for anemia caused by CKD in non-dialysis patients; - our success in arranging for and passing the inspection of our clinical sites by the NMPA; - whether AstraZeneca is able to recruit and retain adequate numbers of effective sales and marketing personnel for the sale of roxadustat; - whether we can compete successfully as a new entrant in the treatment of anemia caused by CKD in dialysis patients in China; and - whether we will maintain sufficient funding to cover the costs and expenses associated with creating and sustaining a capable sales and marketing organization and related commercial infrastructure.
+- successfully manufacturing our drug substances and drug products through our subsidiary FibroGen (China) Medical Technology Development Co., Ltd. ("FibroGen Beijing"); - our success in arranging for and passing the inspection of our clinical sites by the NMPA; - whether AstraZeneca is able to recruit and retain adequate numbers of effective sales and marketing personnel for the sale of roxadustat; - whether we can compete successfully as a new entrant in the treatment of anemia caused by CKD in dialysis patients and non-dialysis patients in China; and - whether we will maintain sufficient funding to cover the costs and expenses associated with creating and sustaining a capable sales and marketing organization and related commercial infrastructure.